-Did you know that if you’re an Ontario resident travelling outside Canada, Ontario Health Insurance Plan (OHIP) no longer covers your medical expenses?
+Did you know that if you’re an Ontario resident travelling outside Canada, Ontario Health Insurance Plan (OHIP) may not cover you for out-of-pocket emergency medical expenses?
 In fact, even if you’re travelling within Canada, not all medical expenses are covered by OHIP.
 Suppose you’re on this amazing road trip in Banff, you step out of your car to admire the stunning view of Lake Louise, and you trip and sprain your ankle.
 You may need to take an ambulance to the hospital, and you may need crutches and pain medication.
 These things may not be covered by your provincial health plan when you are travelling outside your home province.
-If you had CAA Emergency Medical Travel Insurance1 in place, you would be covered for a maximum of $5 million2 which includes:
+If you had CAA's Emergency Medical Travel Insurance1 in place, you would be covered for a maximum of $5 million1 which includes:

 - Hospital stays, lab tests, nursing and ground ambulance

 - COVID protection2

 - Transportation back to Canada if you were abroad

 - Medical follow-up in Canada if you were abroad